jbuhacoff/linux-workspace/README.md

     w --reset
     w -r

+## Workspace login shortcut

+It can be helpful to have a quick command to login to a remote server that is associated with a specific project, or workspace.
+If you define a few variables in the workspace you can then use a single command to login to a remote server, and use the same command to login to a different remote server when you are working on a different project.

+The `wlogin` command is a simple wrapper around `ssh` that uses variables that are set in the environment:

+    WORKSPACE_REMOTE_HOST (hostname or ipaddress; required without default) WORKSPACE_REMOTE_USER (to use with ssh login; default is local username) WORKSPACE_SSH_OPTS (customized options for ssh, should NOT include "-l username"; default is none)

+Here is an example of a workspace definition that specifies how to login to a remote server:

+**~/.workspace/server1.env**

+    WORKSPACE_REMOTE_HOST=192.168.20.80
+    WORKSPACE_REMOTE_USER=me
+    WORKSPACE_SSH_OPTS="-i ~/.ssh/id_rsa"

+**~/.workspace/server2.env**

+    WORKSPACE_REMOTE_HOST=192.168.50.50
+    WORKSPACE_REMOTE_USER=me2
+    WORKSPACE_SSH_OPTS="-i ~/.ssh/id_rsa2"
+    WORKSPACE_REMOTE_PATH="/srv/workspace"

+The following sequence of commands illustrates how to use the `wlogin` shortcut to conveniently connect to a remote server associated with a project:

+    w project1 server1
+    wlogin
+    ls
+    exit

+Any additional command line arguments are passed to `ssh`, so you can run commands remotely like this:

+    w server2
+    wlogin ls # prints content of /srv/workspace

+If the remote directory does not exist, you will see an error and the current directory will remain the default home directory.
+If you provided a command, it will still run in the default home directory.

 ## Workspace rsync shortcut

 It can be helpful to have a quick command to run rsync from the current directory